agentmorris/MegaDetector/megadetector.md

 <img src="images/anaconda-prompt-ct.jpg" style="margin-left:25px;">

-On Windows, when you install Anaconda, you will actually get two different Anaconda command prompts; in your start menu, they will be called "Anaconda Prompt (anaconda3)" and "Anaconda Powershell Prompt (anaconda3)".
-These instructions assume you are using the "regular" Anaconda prompt, <b>not</b> the Powershell prompt.
+##### Install Mambaforge on Linux/Mac

+The [list of Mambaforge installers](https://github.com/conda-forge/miniforge#mambaforge) has links for Linux and OSX.
+If you're installing on a Mac, be sure to download the right installer: "x86_64" if you are on an Intel Mac, "arm64 (Apple Silicon)" if you are on an M1/M2 Mac with Apple silicon.
+In all of these cases, you will be downloading a .sh file; after you run it to install Mambaforge, you should see an environment name in parentheses just like in the images above.

+#### Install git (if you're on Windows, otherwise you probably already have it)

+The instructions will also assume you have git installed.
+If you're not familiar with git, and you are on a Windows machine, we recommend installing [Git for Windows](https://git-scm.com/download/win).
+If you're on a Linux machine or a Mac, there's like a 99.9% chance you already have git installed.

+#### Install Nvidia stuff (if you have an Nvidia GPU, otherwise you don't need it)

 If you have a deep-learning-friendly GPU, you will also need to have a recent [NVIDIA driver](https://www.nvidia.com/download/index.aspx) installed.
+If you don't have an Nvidia GPU, it's OK,  you can still run MegaDetector on your CPU, and you don't need to install any special drivers.

 ### 2. Download the MegaDetector model(s)